 At the center of U.S. Steel's opposition to the Challenged Emission Limits is its contention that ACHD has acted beyond its authority under the CAA by implementing the Challenged Emission Limits for the first time through the Title V Permit.
-See generally id. at 21-27.
+See generally id. at 28-33.
 U.S Steel believes that the primary function of the title V permitting process as codified under the CAA at 42 U.S.C §§ 7661-7661e "is largely procedural-it identifies and records existing substantive requirements applicable to regulated sources and assures compliance with these existing requirements in one comprehensive document."
-Id. at 21.
+Id. at 28.
 They direct us to numerous sources-including federal regulations, EPA guidance documents, and federal and Pennsylvania court decisions-purportedly standing for this general proposition.
-See id. at 23 (citing Exhibit 4 at 1 ("[O]perating permits required by title V are meant to accomplish the largely procedural task of identifying and recording existing substantive requirements applicable to regulated sources and to assure compliance with these existing requirements."); 40 C.F.R. § 70.1 ("title V does not impose substantive new requirements...."); Utility Air Regulatory Group v.
+See id. at 30 (citing Exhibit 3 at 1 ("[O]perating permits required by title V are meant to accomplish the largely procedural task of identifying and recording existing substantive requirements applicable to regulated sources and to assure compliance with these existing requirements."); 40 C.F.R. § 70.1 ("title V does not impose substantive new requirements...."); Utility Air Regulatory Group v.
 EPA, 573 U.S. 302, 309 (2014) ("Title V generally does not impose any substantive pollution-control requirements.
 Instead, it is designed to facilitate compliance and enforcement by consolidating into a single document all of a facility's obligations under the [CAA]"); Clean Air Council v.
 Cnty. of Allegheny, No. 515 C.D.
 2018, 2018 WL 6036820 (Pa.
 Cmwlth.
 Nov.
 19, 2018) ("The purpose of a Title V operating permit is to incorporate into one document all the requirements that are included in a facility's existing installation (construction) permits, and any applicable regulatory requirements."); Sierra Club v.
 Johnson, 541 F.3d 1257, 1260 (11th Cir.
-2008) ("Title V does not generally impose new substantive air quality control requirements" and instead provides for individual operating permits that "contain certain monitoring, record keeping, reporting and other conditions" in one place)); see also U.S. Steel's Reply Br. at 13 (citing Exhibit 46 at 1153 ("In summary, the title V operating permit program is a vehicle for compiling air quality control requirements from other CAA programs and for providing requirements necessary to assure compliance with such requirements, but not for creating or changing applicable requirements.")).
+2008) ("Title V does not generally impose new substantive air quality control requirements" and instead provides for individual operating permits that "contain certain monitoring, record keeping, reporting and other conditions" in one place)).

-However, when presenting this argument U.S. Steel failed to address two critical issues that prove fatal to their request for summary relief: (1) EPA has stated explicitly in a recent guidance document that emission limits can be imposed for the first time in a title V permit if the legal authority relied upon to impose those limits is an "applicable requirement"; and (2) the provision of Art.
+However, when presenting this argument U.S. Steel failed to address two critical issues that prove fatal to their request for summary relief: (1) EPA has stated explicitly in a recent guidance document that emission limits can be imposed for the first time a title V permit if the legal authority relied upon to impose those limits is an "applicable requirement"; and (2) the provision of Art.
 XXI ACHD relied upon to establish the Challenged Emission Limits in the Title V Permit (i.e., § 2103.12.a.2.B) is an "applicable requirement" as defined by the CAA and federal regulations.
-U.S. Steel is also incorrect that the definition of RACT found in Art.
-XXI does not apply to title V permits issued by ACHD and that this definition of RACT does not concern both the attainment and maintenance of the NAAQS in Allegheny County.
+U.S. Steel is also incorrect that the definition of RACT found in Art XXI does not apply to title V permits issued by ACHD and that this definition of RACT does not concern both the attainment and maintenance of the NAAQS in Allegheny County.